xinntao/BasicSR-examples/README.md

 In order to better explain how to use the arch and model, we use 1) a network structure similar to SRCNN; 2) use L1 and L2 (MSE) loss simultaneously in training.

-So, in this task, what we should do is:
+So, in this task, what we should do are:

 1. Build our own data loader
 1. Determine the architecture